Taniwt/doe-nqa1-procurement-qa-assessment/evidence/EV-001_Procurement_Request.md

 The following quality requirements apply:

 - Supplier must be approved through the CBTS supplier qualification process before award.
-- Procurement documentation must receive required technical and quality review before release.
+- Procurement documentation must receive required technical, procurement, and quality review before release.
+- Supplier must maintain applicable material traceability for the supplied components.
+- Supplier must perform final inspection before shipment.
-- Supplier must provide a **Certificate of Conformance (CoC)** with the shipment.
+- Supplier must provide final inspection documentation with the shipment.
-- Supplier must provide applicable calibration documentation for each transmitter.
+- Supplier must provide applicable material traceability documentation with the shipment.
+- Required supplier documentation must be sufficiently identifiable to the delivered components and applicable purchase order.
 - Receiving inspection must verify the delivered items against purchase-order requirements.
 - Required procurement and receiving documentation must be retained as quality records.
-- Nonconforming or discrepant items must be identified and controlled before acceptance.
+- Nonconforming or discrepant items must be identified and controlled before acceptance or release for use.

 ---